 The glimmer chasers

 In this series of interviews, we speak to inspirational individuals from different industries who have reached the top of their profession.
-Despite following completely different career paths these people all have two things in common; they all had to start at the bottom, and they all took their glimmers and ran with them.
+Despite following completely different career paths these people all have two things in common; they all had to start at the bottom, and they took their glimmers and ran with them.

 He was the producer of BAFTA winning movie Moon in 2009, and he is also the originator of most of the bonkers yet brilliant ideas that you wish you had come up with yourself.